Grounding 3D Object Affordance from 2D Interactions in Images: C. Experiments

 \subsection{C.2.
 Metrics of Each Affordance}

 We give the overall results of each method in the main paper.
 Here, we display the results of each affordance respectively.
 The experimental results of all methods in \textbf{\texttt{Seen}} are shown in Tab. \ref{table:results_Seen}.
 And \textbf{\texttt{Unseen}} results are shown in Tab. \ref{table:obj_useen}.
 As can be seen, our method achieves the best results under most affordance categories, which demonstrates the superiority of our method in grounding 3D object affordance.
-In addition, we also give the evaluation metrics in \textbf{\texttt{Unseen\_2}}, the results are shown in Tab. \ref{table:results_Unseen}.
-The results indicate that our model has great performance whether it is for unseen objects or structures that have not been mapped to a certain affordance.
-These experiments indicate the stability and the generalization of our model.
+These results indicate that our model has great performance whether it is for unseen objects or structures that have not been mapped to a certain affordance, which also indicates the stability and the generalization of our model.
 At the same time, other methods also achieve considerable objective results under our setting, which proves the rationality of the setting.